ThiagoFelippi/ThiagoFelippi/README.md

 #### Passions

-I love music, I'm drummer and guitarrist. [bateria e guitarra] I like to much participate in software communities, therefore I write some posts in [Medium] (https://medium.com/@thiagocrespo241103).
+I love music, I'm drummer and guitarrist. [bateria e guitarra] I like to much participate in software communities, therefore I write some posts in [Medium](https://medium.com/@thiagocrespo241103).

 I'm starting contribute in open source projects because so I can improve my knowledges and help software community!